-It felt so good that I signed up for another class called Wounded Heart to work sexual abuse issues.
+Next, I signed up for a class that worked through a book called The Wounded Heart to work my sexual abuse issues.
 That was over twenty years ago, and I talked to two of the women in that group this week.
 That’s how closely we bonded.

 Here’s the cool redemption I often see.